 Why This Matters for B2B and Professional Services

 For B2B companies, where a "sale" can take months of deliberation, this shift is a game-changer.
 The user conversion rate metric in GA4 is a perfect example.
 It divides the number of users who converted by the total number of users.
-If one of two unique users converts—even across five separate visits—the conversion rate is 50%, a far more meaningful figure than a session-based rate.
+If one of two unique users converts, even across five separate visits, the conversion rate is 50%, a far more meaningful figure than a session-based rate.

-The Engagement > Conversions report in GA4 provides a clearer view of which channels drive valuable users, and its ability to use a User ID to track people across devices helps piece together those fragmented journeys.
+The Engagement > Key events report in GA4 provides a clearer view of which channels drive valuable users, and its ability to use a User ID to track people across devices helps piece together those fragmented journeys.
 For a deeper dive, GA4's user conversion rate provides a clearer picture of this powerful metric.

 Ultimately, GA4 didn't just eliminate the goals in Google Analytics feature; it evolved the concept entirely.
 By replacing a rigid, session-obsessed system with a flexible, user-centric one, Google has provided a tool built for the complex reality of today's digital landscape.

-Getting Conversions Set Up in GA4
+Setting Up Key Events in GA4

-The Two Main Ways to Create Conversions
+The Two Main Ways to Create Key Events

-1. Mark an Existing Event as a Conversion: This is the easiest route.
-If GA4 is already capturing an event like generate_lead or purchase, you simply flip a switch.
+- Mark an Existing Event as a Key Event: This is the easiest route.
+If GA4 is already capturing an event like

 Let's walk through both methods.